Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 - The Bulldogs have a +373 scoring differential, topping opponents by 12.4 points per game.
 They're putting up 71.5 points per game, 63rd in college basketball, and are allowing 59.1 per contest to rank 55th in college basketball.

-- Mississippi State is allowing fewer points at home (56.8 per game) than on the road (64).
+- Mississippi State is allowing fewer points at home (56.8 per game) than away (64).

-- While the Bulldogs are averaging 71.5 points per game in 2022-23, they have fallen short of that in their past 10 games, producing 67.1 points per contest.
+- While the Bulldogs are putting up 71.5 points per game in 2022-23, they have fallen short of that over their previous 10 games, amassing 67.1 points per contest.

 © 2023 Data Skrive.
 All rights reserved.